 Sugar is to be avoided as much as possible – The seminal video “Sugar: The Bitter Truth” by Dr. Robert Lustig (linked below) explains the science why this is so and I highly recommend watching it.
 My family jokes about my standard saying when offered a sugary dessert – “you know that is poison, right?”
 Unfortunately, it is more true than not!

 Starches need to be controlled (or eliminated).
-The simple starches (which includes some of the root vegetables such as potatoes as well as rice and many grains) metabolize very quickly to sugar, and tend to have the same metabolic effect if overdone.
+The simple starches (which include some of the root vegetables such as potatoes as well as rice and many grains) metabolize very quickly to sugar, and tend to have the same metabolic effect if overdone.
 Many of these, particularly grains, have anti-nutrients and harmful proteins such as gluten which also make them not an ideal food.
-I do not necessarily recommend elimination (although I personally eat no gluten-containing grains and sometimes eat 600 daily calories of simple starches post morning work-out and at my mid-day meal) but I do think it makes sense to eat these starches in moderation and also in combination with other foods to control the blood sugar spike.
+I do not necessarily recommend elimination (although I personally eat no gluten-containing grains and eat 600 daily calories of simple starches at my mid-day meals) but I do think it makes sense to eat these starches in moderation and also in combination with other foods to control the blood sugar spike.
 If you do need to eat grains, I recommend only whole sprouted grains if possible, as the whole grain retains some of the nutrition and the sprouting lessens the anti-nutrient effect.

 I do not believe in meticulously counting calories.
 I do believe in setting a general range of calories to target daily based upon age, gender, exercise and lifestyle, understanding portion sizes and food groups which approximate that range daily, and getting on with your life.
 Measuring food and using calorie counters is not necessary and no way to live a life – check out Jonathon Bailor to understand my thinking on this.

 I do not believe in rigid eating plans.
-I personally practice a modified intermittent fasting regime in which I eat a high protein and fat post-workout recovery breakfast around 8 am and then eat three balanced small meals between 2 pm and 8 pm.
+I personally practice a modified intermittent fasting regime in which I eat three balanced small meals between 12 pm and 8 pm.
 However, as stated before, everyone is different and the best eating schedule for you is just that, the one which works for you.
 It makes sense to me for people to try several to see what makes them feel the best and what best fits their individual lives before deciding.